Here you can get some answers to the most common questions.

 Our products are only shipped from Brazilian ports.
 The nearest is around 1500 kilometers from us.
 The usual ports are:

-The loading capacity for bulk soybean is 1500 tons per hour for all three ports.
-So a ship with 30,000 tons capacity would take 20 hours to fill up from empty.
+The loading capacity for bulk soybean is 1500 - 1800 tons per hour for all these ports.
+So a ship with 30,000 tons capacity would take roughly 20 hours to fill up from empty.

 The market quotes (CBOT and local) definitely have a weight.
 Basically we need to make a fair profit.
 Our costs are many: